hongweilibran/DALM/README.md

 <b>Model</b>: A two-stream convolutional neural network that fuses the dual-modality information

 Specifically, in our work the dimensions of the inputs are <b>[96, 96, 128, 1]</b>, and <b>[96, 96, 3]</b> for hyperspectral and RGB images respectively.
 The key architecture is defined in
 ```
 model.py
 ```
+where we fuse the 3D and 2D image features in an end-to-end manner.